AnjelicaB/FireSim/README.md

 - **README** -> a file that summarizes key findings
 - **tutorial(resnet50)** -> results from running the workloads in the `workloads/tutorial` folder
 - **matmul** -> results from running the workloads in the `workloads/customworkloads` folder The folders inside each directies refer to the builds.
-The results of each workload can be found in their corresponding folders/
+The results of each workload can be found in their corresponding folders.

 ## Firesim
 This folder contains the build config files and results of bitstreams I used that no not come with the Chipyard 1.11.0 repository.